 Dallas Mack, creator and blogger at Mack's Criminal Law, is a graduate of the University of Ottawa with a BSc, Honours Chemistry, and an LLB.
 After graduating with his LLB in 2001 Dallas articled at the Crown Attorney's office in Ottawa and was hired after his call to the bar of Ontario in September 2002.

 Dallas regularly prosecutes criminal matters in the Ontario and Superior Courts of Justice and has argued appeals at the summary conviction appeal level and the Ontario Court of Appeal.

 In addition to his work as an Assistant Crown, Dallas was a co-author of the Crown Weekly Netletter (Lexis-Nexis Quicklaw) from 2002 until September 2010.
-Presently he authors a number of publications including Mack's Criminal Law Bulletin, published on Westlaw's CriminalSource, Mack's Expert Evidence Compendium, a Thomson Reuters ProView product and Mack's Criminal Law Trial Book, published by Thomson Reuters [see Publications] and Mack’s Jury Charge Review.
+Presently he authors a number of publications including Mack's Criminal Law Bulletin, published on Westlaw's CriminalSource, Mack's Expert Evidence Compendium, a Thomson Reuters ProView product, Mack's Criminal Law Trial Book, published by Thomson Reuters [see Publications] and Mack’s Jury Charge Review.
 Over the past few years Dallas has also published papers on topics ranging from impaired driving to investigative detention [see Publications].
 The Blog, which includes guests posts, has received awards including Feedspot awards in 2015, 2016 and 2017 (top 75 criminal law blogs and top 100 law blogs) and a Clawbies in 2015.

 For several years Dallas was an adjunct professor at the University of Ottawa, Faculty of Law, where he taught Forensic Science and Criminal Law.
 Currently he is teaching a trial advocacy course, The Trial of a Murder.
 He regularly lectures for the Ottawa Police Service and the Ontario Crown Attorney's Association on topics including impaired driving (alcohol and drugs) and search and seizure.
 He is also a member of CanFRWG.